polopopeye/AvataCreate/front/README.md

 - redux for state management,
 - tailwindcss for styling, with a plugin called daisyUI
 - ThreeJS for the 3D models we use react-three for the integration with react and DREI for extra plugins for threejs.
-- We use firebase Auth to authenticate the users.
+- We use firebase Auth to authenticate the users

 ## You can see the app running here: